 You can read here about how to maintain your strings, but the most beneficial thing you can do to increase the life of your strings is simply washing your hands before you play.
 Most people won’t do this, but when you consider how much your hands come into contact with the strings and fretboard it’s easy to see, especially if you are prone to sweating, how much this can affect the life of your strings.

-Learning how to restring an acoustic guitar following the steps outlined above will preserve the life of your strings and fretboard, along with providing increased tuning stability, reduced string slippage, and improved intonation.
-You will also increase the break angle across the nut which helps prevent buzz from the nut itself (if the strings sit loose with their respective slots) and may also increase sustain, making the process well worth taking the time to do each and every time you restring your guitar.
+Learning how to restring an acoustic guitar following the steps outlined above will preserve the life of your strings and fretboard, along with providing increased tuning stability, reduced string slippage.
+You will also increase the break angle across the nut which helps prevent buzz from the nut slots (if the strings sit loose with their respective slots) and may also increase sustain, making the process well worth taking the time to do each and every time you restring your guitar.